fbpx

 Reserve Operations Manager

 Molly has always been very passionate about deer & antelope and believes that if people understood how fascinating and complex they are, they would be just as captivated by them as she is.
-She is a strong advocate of keeping animals in complex environments that mirror their wild habitats, always giving animals a choice.
+She is a strong advocate of keeping animals in complex environments that mirror their wild habitats, & giving animals choice and control over in captive environments.

-She has worked in multiple zoological collections with a wide range of different taxonomic species.
-She is the animal behaviour & training liaison for the BIAZA Mammal Working Group & BIAZA Training Working Group.
-She has a bachelor’s degree in Zoo Biology and is currently in her last year of studying a master’s degree in Animal Nutrition.
+She joined the team in 2023 & has worked in multiple zoological collections with a wide range of different taxonomic species.
+She has a bachelor’s degree in Zoo Biology and a Masters degree in Animal Nutrition.
+Molly also sits on the BIAZA Nutrition working group.

 KAREN HULL